jgaa/restc-cpp/doc/GettingStarted.md

 and the library itself (<i>./lib/librestc-cpp[D]</i>.
 The 'D' is present in the library name if it is compiled for debugging.

-# Embedding restc-spp's cmake file in your cmake project
+# Embedding restc-cpp's cmake file in your cmake project
 TBD